xvrlad/Labubu-Watcher/README.md

 # Labubu Watcher 👁👄👁
-A bot that keeps track of Labubu restocks or new releases.
+Aim: To make a bot that keeps track of Labubu restocks or new releases.
+Also for me to practice Go.